glennji/openlumify/tools/ontology-ingest/README.md

                 // Use the IngestRepository to save the entities and relationships.
                 // The repository will validate that the used entities, relationships, and properties
-                // are compatible with the ontology of the Visallo instance.
+                // are compatible with the ontology of the OpenLumify instance.
                 //
                 ingestRepository.save(dilbert, phb, worksForRelationship);
             }